StefanJelner/risland.js/README.md

 > **IMPORTANT!** Every template **MUST** be nested in a single tag.
 If the template starts with several siblings, the template won't work.
 You should at least use a `div` element as a wrapper.
 This is due to a limitation in the implementation of RIsland.

-Partials work the same way, the only difference is, that the namepsace inside of partials is not `state`, but `partialState`.
+Partials work the same way, the only difference is, that the namespace inside of partials is not `state`, but `partialState`.

 ## <a name="event-delegation"></a> Event delegation